stoneatom/stonedb/README.md

 - RocksDB 6.12.6
 - Boost 1.66

+## Build StoneDB from Source Code in a Docker Container

+For more information, see [Compile StoneDB in a Docker Container](https://stonedb.io/docs/developer-guide/compiling-methods/compile-using-docker).

+Of course, you can also quickly install and deploy StoneDB directly from [Dockershub](https://hub.docker.com/r/stoneatom/stonedb) in just two minutes.
+See our [documentation](https://stonedb.io/docs/getting-started/quick-deploy-in-docker) for details.

 ## Build StoneDB from the Source Code

 ### On Ubuntu 20.04

-For more information, see [Compile StoneDB on Ubuntu 20.04](https://stonedb.io/docs/developer-guide/compiling-methods/compile-using-ubuntu20.04).
+For more information, see [Compile StoneDB on Ubuntu 20.04](https://stonedb.io/docs/developer-guide/compiling-methods/compile-using-ubuntu2004/compile-using-ubuntu20.04-for-57/).

 ### On CentOS 7.X

-For more information, see [Compile StoneDB on CentOS 7.x](https://stonedb.io/docs/developer-guide/compiling-methods/compile-using-centos7).
+For more information, see [Compile StoneDB on CentOS 7.x](https://stonedb.io/docs/developer-guide/compiling-methods/compile-using-centos7/compile-using-centos7-for-57).

 ### On RedHat 7.X
-For more information, see [Compile StoneDB on RedHat 7.x](https://stonedb.io/docs/developer-guide/compiling-methods/compile-using-redhat7/).
+For more information, see [Compile StoneDB on RedHat 7.x](https://stonedb.io/docs/developer-guide/compiling-methods/compile-using-redhat7/compile-using-redhat7-for-57/).
-## Build StoneDB from Source Code in a Docker Container

-For more information, see [Compile StoneDB in a Docker Container](https://stonedb.io/docs/developer-guide/compiling-methods/compile-using-docker).

 ## Configure StoneDB
 After StoneDB is installed, you need to configure at least the following parameters in the **my.cnf** file: